 Wallach was brought up on a farm and he saw for himself how his father made sure that his livestock was always in tip top condition.
 After all, his father was in business and obviously could not afford to keep sick animals that not only involved costly veterinary fees but greatly reduced their profitability.
-As a young lad, Wallach tells the amusing story of how he recognized his own calcium deficiency by comparing his symptoms with what he had observed in his father’s farm animals, and successfully treated himself with the calcium pellets that they routinely gave to the veal calves.
+As a young lad, Wallach tells the amusing story in his book Dead Doctors Don't Lie, of how he recognized his own calcium deficiency by comparing his symptoms with what he had observed in his father’s farm animals, and successfully treated himself with the calcium pellets that they routinely gave to the veal calves.

 CONGENITAL BIRTH DEFECTS AND THEIR PREVENTION